Author Maureen Farmer Updated 12-15-2021

 Applying too much fertilizer will result in excess foliage.
 This foliage will be weak and spindly.

 Coral bells grow best in moist, but well-drained soil.
 Overwatering may cause root rot.
-Add compost to improve drainage in heavy clay soils.
+Adding compost can improve drainage in heavy clay soils.
 Water in the morning so the leaves have a chance to dry before the sun is high in the sky to prevent leaf scald and foliage diseases.

 Best Time to Fertilize Coral Bells

 The best time to fertilize coral bells is in the spring, around the time the plant breaks its winter dormancy and new growth appears.
-They only need fertilizing once a year.
+Fertilizing the plant or top dressing the soil with compost once a year is enough to sustain the plant.
 Avoid using full-strength fertilizers at the time of planting to avoid burning the plant’s roots.

 Best Fertilizer for Coral Bells